Skip to content

 Getting this right is a crucial part of effective behavioral health billing.
 Miscoding a crisis session can lead to claim denials, audits, and significant revenue loss, undermining the financial health of your practice.
 It’s not just about getting paid; it’s about accurately representing the level of care provided.
 These codes tell a story to payers about the severity of the patient’s condition and the necessity of your intervention.
 To do this effectively, you need a solid grasp of the specific time-based rules and documentation standards that apply.
 Let’s walk through the specific codes and the guidelines you need to follow to bill for these essential services accurately and ethically, protecting both your patient and your practice.

-Emergency Mental Health Assessments
+Coding for Emergency Mental Health Assessments

 For emergency mental health assessments, you’ll primarily use two CPT codes: 90839 and 90840.
 Think of these as a pair.
 Code 90839 covers the first 60 minutes of crisis psychotherapy.
 If the session extends beyond the first hour, you’ll use the add-on code 90840 for each additional 30-minute block of time.
 These codes are reserved for situations where a patient is experiencing acute distress, such as a life-threatening or highly hazardous situation that requires immediate intervention.
 Using them correctly helps you document the intensity of the service provided, which is crucial for justifying the higher reimbursement rate associated with crisis care.